Streamerbot/docs/streamerbot/3.api/2.triggers/obs/scene-changed.md

 title: OBS Scene Changed
 description: Trigger for when an OBS Scene is Changed
 version: 0.2.0
+parameters:
+  - name: ObsConnection
+    type: Select
+    required: true
+    description: |
+      Select the Connection from the drop-down
+      - Any, Default, or named connections will appear here
+  - name: Scene Name
+    type: Select
+    required: false
+    description: |
+      Here you can specify a scene name if you only want it to trigger this event when you switch to a specific scene.
+If you leave this field empty it will trigger on every scene.
 variables:
   - name: obs.id
     type: string